Todd Chrisley: Career

 Chrisley began as a real estate investor, managing properties and overseeing developments that brought him financial success during the early part of his career.

 In 2014, Chrisley Knows Best premiered on the USA Network.
 The show focused on Chrisley’s opulent lifestyle, his family, and his outspoken personality.
-The program was ratings success, leading to multiple spin-offs, including Growing Up Chrisley, which featured his children Chase and Savannah.
+The program was a ratings success, leading to multiple spin-offs, including Growing Up Chrisley, which featured his children Chase and Savannah.

 Despite its popularity, the show ended in 2023 following legal issues faced by the Chrisley family.

 In 2016, Chrisley released a single with country music singer Sara Evans titled "Infinite Love", which peaked at number 39 on Billboard Hot Country Songs.

 Fraud and tax evasion

 Todd and Julie Chrisley were indicted by a federal grand jury in August 2019 on 12 counts, including conspiracy to commit bank fraud, wire fraud and tax evasion—after prosecutors alleged the couple submitted falsified financial statements to secure more than US$30 million in loans.

 Following a three‑week jury trial in Atlanta, both were found guilty on every count on June 7, 2022.

 U.S. District Judge Eleanor Ross sentenced Todd to 12 years' imprisonment and Julie to seven years on November 21, 2022, and ordered them to pay US$17.8 million in restitution.
 The couple began their sentences on January 17, 2023.